How to Remove Allergens from Your Home: Detect and Remove Home Allergens

 Use a HEPA Vacuum

+When you’re wondering how to remove allergens from your home, consider that many allergens eventually settle to surfaces in your home and end up on the floor.
 A vacuum with a HEPA filter is a great way to remove allergens from rugs, carpeting, and furniture.
 HEPA stands for high-efficiency particulate absorbing and it meets the efficiency standard for filters.
 A HEPA vacuum contains a washable filter in a sealed HEPA system.
 An extension wand, upholstery brush, and crevice tool let you reach into every corner of the room and furniture.
 This AAFA-certified vacuum helps rid your home of allergens allowing for cleaner air and easier breathing.

-Install an Air Filter
+Get an Air Filter or Air Purifier

 Air purifiers improve indoor air quality.
 For example, the AeraMax PRO 2 Air Purifier uses HEPA filtration to take contaminants out of the air.
 A carbon filter absorbs large particles and then the HEPA filter trap 99.7 percent of what remains.
 It’s the same type of filter used by schools and healthcare facilities.
 Because it detects sound, motion, even odors, it responds to changes in the room.
 It is efficient and low maintenance, so it keeps energy costs low too.